Adoption Assistance

 Public Adoptions (only available to children who are being adopted from SC foster care):

-• Monthly Adoption Subsidy payments (child can be either Title IV-E or Non-IV-E funded) that are no greater than his or her current board rate.
+• Monthly Adoption Subsidy payments (child can be either Title IV-E or Non-Title IV-E funded) that do exceed the board rate received by the foster parent.

 • Continuation of monthly subsidy payments can continue until the child turns 21 if one of the following conditions exists and yearly documentation is received: